Is Analog Devices undervalued based on future cash flows and its price relative to the stock market?

 Average tenure of the Analog Devices board of directors:

-- The average tenure for the Analog Devices board of directors is over 10 years, this suggests they are a seasoned and experienced board.
+- The tenure for the Analog Devices board of directors is about average.

 Board of Directors